 About cmsRS

-Many companies that create websites boast that they offer their own CMS (content management system).
-CMS refers to a webpage that can be configured to suit your own preferences and needs.
-There are also many other systems of this kind, available in the form of "open source", which have been developed for years (for example WordPress, Joomla!).
-I have also decided to create my own Multilingual CMS with an online store module.
-This system is completely free and source code you can download from the page https://github.com/cmsrs/cmsrs3.
-In order to see the capabilities of this system, I recommend that you can see the demo version, also this website is an example of how this system works.
-Unlike other websites dedicated to similar needs, this one is characterized by the fact that the code was written according to specific standards:
+Many companies that create websites boast about offering their own CMS (content management system).
+A CMS refers to a webpage that can be configured to suit your preferences and needs.
+There are also many other systems of this kind available in the form of "open source", which have been developed for years (for example, WordPress, Joomla!).

-• content management (add and edit),
+• content management (adding and editing content),

 • the ability to add photos and create thumbnails,

-• the ability to manage the menu,
+• managing the menu,

-• the ability to comments articles,
+• allowing comments on articles,

-The online store module gives possibility:
+The online store module provides the following capabilities:

 • adding products in the admin panel,